F-Bekerman/Graph-VAE/README.md

 Definition of the class  VGAE (Variational Graph Autoencoder).

 # Data
 The datasets are contained in the folder 'data' and correspond to text files containing the list of edges.

-The first example is small subset of the Anonymized Facebook Graph with 4k Nodes and 88k edges.
+The first example is a small subset of the Anonymized Facebook Graph with 4k Nodes and 88k edges.
+A test set of positive examples containing 10% of  the edges chosen at random is removed from the graph.
+An equal number of negative examples is sampled by  randomly choosing pairs of unconnected nodes.

+The algorithm achieves an average precision of roughly 99% on this test set (with a 100 hidden units, and a latent vector of size 50).

 # Requirements